 for pipa and bronze bells

 Commissioned by San Francisco Asian Art Museum for the special exhibition Music for the Afterlife in May, 2017.
 Composer and pipa performed by Sophia Shen.
-Bronze Bells performed by Stephen Parris and David Samas from Gamelan Encinal.
+Han Dynasty replica bronze bells performed by Stephen Parris and David Samas from Gamelan Encinal.
 The composition has won the 2017 Dunhuang Cup National Pipa Composition Competition Silver Award in China.

 for two pipa.